mohsnMohsni/DjangoBlog/README.md

 ### Some issue that handel in this blog: ###
-   -Register by email and active link
+   - Register by email and active link
-   -Simple panel for manage your account
+   - Simple panel for manage your account
-   -Authunticate
+   - Authunticate